-during the early moments of a game between the los angeles chargers and the denver broncos, game two of the monday night football season premiere, sergio dipp made his english debut (first appearance) as a sideline reporter. he struggled (had trouble) a little to express his idea, and he reported that broncos head coach vance joseph was having the time of his life. i was watching the game, but dipp’s report didn’t really catch my attention until i saw it trending on twitter. due to (because of) the sarcastic or rude tone of several tweets, he didn’t report again.
+during the early moments of game two of the 2017 season premiere of monday night football featuring the los angeles chargers and the denver broncos, sergio dipp made his english debut (first appearance) as a sideline reporter. he struggled (had trouble) a little to express his idea, and he reported that broncos head coach vance joseph was having the time of his life. i was watching the game, but dipp’s report didn’t really catch my attention until i saw it trending on twitter. it was due to (because of) the sarcastic/rude tone of several tweets that dipp didn’t report again.

 there was a big internet reaction to sergio dipp’s monday night football debut. this one was nice. it shows broncos head coach vance joseph having the time of his life photoshopped into a scene from dirty dancing.